 Volcano seismologists study several types of seismic events to better understand how magma and gases move towards the surface.

-These types of volcanic earthquakes represent the brittle failure of rock – similar to that of tectonic quakes that occur along tectonic faults such as the El Pilar Fault, Los Bajos Fault or the Central Range Fault.
-However, at volcanoes, volcanic-tectonic earthquakes can occur due to “normal” tectonic forces, changing stresses caused by moving magma, and movement of fluids through pre-existing cracks.
+These types of volcanic earthquakes represent the brittle failure of rock – similar to that of tectonic quakes that occur along tectonic faults such as the El Pilar Fault, Los Bajos Fault, or the Central Range Fault.
+However, volcano-tectonic earthquakes can occur at volcanoes due to “normal” tectonic forces, changing stresses caused by moving magma, and the movement of fluids through pre-existing cracks.
 Distinguishing between these various processes can be tricky and often requires data from other disciplines (geodesy, hydrology, gas geochemistry, and geology).
 (USGS)

 Long Period (LP) or Low-Frequency (LF) Earthquakes

 These volcanic earthquakes are caused by cracks resonating as magma and gases move toward the surface.
-They are often seen prior to volcanic eruptions, but their occurrence is also part of the normal background seismicity at some volcanoes and their occurrence does not necessarily indicate that an eruption is imminent.
+They are often seen before volcanic eruptions.
+Their occurrence is also part of the normal background seismicity at some volcanoes, and their occurrence does not necessarily indicate that an eruption is imminent.
 It is normally not possible to locate LP earthquakes.
 LP events can also be produced by non-magmatic processes, most notably glacier movement.
 (USGS)

 Hybrid Volcanic Earthquakes

-A hybrid earthquake is, as the name suggests, somewhat a mixture between a VT and an LP.
+As the name suggests, a hybrid earthquake is somewhat a mixture between a VT and an LP.
 They tend to have impulsive starts but also contain a significant amount of low-frequency signals.
 They are thought to represent magma making its way to the surface at shallow depths and are often associated with periods of rapid dome growth.
-They have also sometimes been precursors to major dome collapses, or switches in the direction of lava extrusion.
-These signals can often merge together into continuous tremor, which sometimes occurs in bands several hours apart.
-(Montserrat Volcano Observatory)
+They have also sometimes been precursors to major dome collapses or switches in the direction of lava extrusion.
+These signals can often merge into continuous tremor, which sometimes occurs in bands several hours apart.

 This type of volcanic earthquake is a continuous high-amplitude seismic signal that can be caused by multiple processes, including long-lived resonance due to the extended flow of magma movement through cracks, continuous occurrence of VT or LP/LF events that are so closely spaced in time that they can’t be visually separated, and explosions.
 (USGS)